Gold rush worksheets can be a fun way to approach history. This board game about the California Gold Rush is a thrilling race across the Wild West!

 This worksheet will quiz your child on the different fields of study in science.
 What's the difference between a zoologist and a geologist?
 Find out here!

-This volcano writing worksheet provides a different approach to composition, perfect for a research-based report or story writing.
-This colorful page is a great brainstorm starter.
+This volcano writing worksheet is a great brainstorm starter and provides a different approach to composition, perfect for research-based writing.

 Looking for a worksheet to help your kid with science?
 This printable will help him with his knowledge of geology.